cbg-ethz/netics/README.md

 # NetICS
-Network-based integration of multi omics data for prioritizing cancer genes
+Network-based integration of multi-omics data for prioritizing cancer genes

 NetICS performs a per sample bidirectional network diffusion technique to prioritize genes based on their proximity to genetically aberrant and differentially expressed genes.
-It provides a rank aggregation technique for integrating the sample-specific gene lists into an overall ranked list of genes.
+It provides rank aggregation techniques for integrating the sample-specific gene lists into an overall ranked list of genes.

 The method should be called as follows:

 ```
 ranked_list_genes = netics_fun( 'mutation_data_breast.txt', F, F_opp, 'RANK_AGGREG=SUM', 'UP_DOWN=3', 'breastDEgenes.txt', 'network_genes.txt');
 ```

+'mutation_data_breast.txt' --> a file with two columns that maps every gene (1^st column) to the samples that it is genetically aberrant (2^nd column).

 'breastDEgenes.txt' --> a file containing a list of gene names detected as differentially expressed.